AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 <InlineAlert variant="info" slots="text" />

 The `aaId` parameter, as shown in the JSON example request above, has different meanings, depending upon endpoint or API service.
 In a request body for these Component Migration APIs, it is the project ID that is required for a successful call.
 In the related dimension mapping or metric mapping services, `aaId` is a label with a different meaning and a different function.
-For more information on the difference, see the description for `aaId` in [dimension mapping](mapdimension.md) or [metric mapping](mapmetric.md) services.
+For more information on the difference, see the description for `aaId` in [dimensions mappings](mapdimension.md) or [metrics mappings](mapmetric.md) services.

 * The `globalCompanyId` is `example-analytics-org`.
 This is the organization that has ownership of the Analtyics project identified in the project ID.
 * The `imsOrgId`, `imsUserId`, and `imsUserName` all apply to the `exampleowner` of the CJA data view where the components are to be transferred.